hyunjimoon/tolzul/🌙amoon()/👓synthesize(⚡️)/⛰️💠scale_seg_collab/📜Mokyr92_evoldyn_tech.md

 | **🧩Correlation**      | Ecosystem Links:<br>- Horizontal: Species interaction<br>- Vertical: Food chain              | Your Framework:<br>$\sigma \sim \rho * exp(\sigma)$                                                                    | 🕸️Web vs 🔗Chain:<br>- High correlation: Complex web<br>- Low correlation: Linear chain                                          | "Cross-fertilization of different techniques... creative symbiosis in which previously disjoint technologies are merged"                                                                      |
 | **Decision Rule**      | When to Evolve:<br>- Crisis: Big leaps<br>- Stability: Small steps                           | Your Rule:<br>If $c_{act}* \sigma * k$ large:<br>→ Choose parallel<br>If $\sigma_c < \sigma_r$:<br>→ Choose sequential | 🎯Target Choice:<br>- Many small targets vs<br>- One big target                                                                   | "Selection operates on what exists, not on what could have been.
 In other words, evolution is path dependent."                                                                                |
 [[Mokyr92_evoldyn_tech.pdf]]

+"$\color{Red}{macroinventions}$ are more difficult to understand, and seem to be governed by individual genius and luck as much as by economic forces."
+"Without $\color{Green}{microinventions}$, most $\color{Red}{macroinventions}$ would not be implemented and their economic rents not realized.
+But without  $\color{Red}{macroinventions}$ , what would there be to improve?" (complementarity)
+"Some societies were less receptive to radical changes than others...
+The conservative forces failed to stop the great scientific achievements of the seventeenth century, but not for lack of trying." (environmental)

+when to choose parallel search strategies
+- There's potential for breakthrough innovations that can create new technological "species"
+- The environment can support radical change
+- The innovation space isn't constrained by local conditions
+- Social and institutional factors are supportive of major changes

 marginnote3app://note/C6EB4319-28FA-4796-858B-8B82D5FDD60E
 ![[Pasted image 20241112092641.png|100]]